 Staff Utilization allows you to see how completely your current staff is being utilized, allowing you to determine whether hiring new staff members is necessary more effectively.
 Utilization tracking creates a feedback loop for employees, and feedback loops usually produce 10% improvements in performance in every field where they are adopted,

-In reality, salaries and benefits tend to be the largest expense item for most organizations.
-Thus, it is important that we evaluate and manage our staff to ensure efficiencies, appropriate assignments, and capitalize on cross-training opportunities.
+In reality, salaries and benefits are the largest expense item for most organizations.
+Thus, we must evaluate and manage our staff to ensure efficiencies and appropriate assignments and capitalize on cross-training opportunities.

 We welcome the opportunity to help you review your staff utilization – set mechanisms to track capacity, determine the best use of skill sets, and evaluate ongoing staffing needs.